gregor-i/math-parser/README.md

 `mathParser` is a small Library created for a single purpose:
 It parses strings into abstract syntax trees (AST) of math-like languages.
-There are some example languages already defined, but the library is designed to be extended to suite your needs.
+There are some predefined example languages, but the library is intended to be extended by your language to suite your needs.

 ### Features